Gatto's Lab

 Backend

-I used Java 25 with Spring Boot as it's a language and framework combo that i'm comfortable with and know very well.
+I originally used Java 25 with Spring Boot as the language and framework, but i decided to remove the framework entirely and just se Undertow as the web-server and manage everything manually, in order to have more control and to see what it would be like to develop something without the help of a framework.
 The system serves the whole site directly from memory, thus completely eliminating disk usage (totally overkill of the sub 1 RPS i receive on average, but it was fun to implement).
 The backend also communicates with a simple MongoDB instance to store logs, usage and request metrics.
 This observability system is fully custom and took me a while to get right as i mostly played around with different techniques and implementations.

 Frontend

-I decided to use vanilla HTML, CSS and a bit JS in specific places (non public pages, where i can view the metrics and logs).
+I decided to use vanilla HTML, CSS and a bit JS in specific places (non "public" pages, where i can view the metrics and logs).
 The public site can be browsed without JS enabled at all, which is nice as the web of today overly relies on it for functionality that can be achieved with traditional methods without too much effort.
+The assets are minified with the help of a minifier called HTML Minifier Next in conjunction with custom preprocessing implemented in Java that bundle the HTML, CSS, SVG assets and the JavaScript code (when present) into a single page in order to reduce round-trips as much as possible.

 Infrastructure